nisicadmir/nodejs-typescript/tutorial-4.md

 ## Modeling

 We will create a simple model for creating notes.
+Let's create it inside `src/models/note` as `note.db.ts`.
+In this file we will keep models for DB and for validation as well.
 ```typescript
 export class Note {
   _id: string;